Elvanos/webTemplate/README.md

 * Rollup JS autobuild tool & watcher
     * Supports compiling from JSX, ES6 and Coffeescript
         * Input can be mixed in any way as long each is it a separate file
+    * Support for additional JS files outside of the main bundle if needed (along with minified version generated)
     * Automatic custom processing of directories and files
         * Supported modes: Object literal (more WIP)
         * Support infinite recursive subdirectories/files and comes up with a custom ID build system